Thermal Camera Early Warning Examples

 An iron accidentally left switched on can become a fire hazard.

 Where a suitable thermal camera is installed, it can monitor the ironing area.
-If excessive heat is detected after the system is armed, an early warning can be generated.
+If excessive heat is detected during selected times or after the property enters an Away mode, an early warning can be generated.

 Electric Heater Left Running